Budget AI stack14 min read

 $15 to $20/month

 This is the brain of the stack.
-Use it for drafting, summarizing, outlining, and converting one input into multiple assets.
+Use it for drafting, summarizing, outlining, writing, and converting one input into multiple assets.

 Automation layer